myyyyw/NTLNP/README.md

 # NTLNP
-an image dataset for object detection of wildlife in the mixed coniferous broad leaved forest
+This is an image dataset for object detection of wildlife in the mixed coniferous broad leaved forest.

 # Download
 run './Download.sh'